yehudamakarov/built-with-7/README.md

   You should probably run a `rake db:migrate`.
   Then you can `rails start` on your localhost and use the web app.

+  If you would like to seed the database with a bunch of imaginary data so you can get a feel for the interface, after `bundle install` you can run `rake db:drop db:create db:migrate db:create`.

 * Contribute

   \\ Please feel free to contribute.
 Just open a pull request.
 If something is